convox/rack/Development.md

 ...
 ```

+These secrets can be used in your local rack docker vm for interfacing with AWS.

 ## Local Rack Docker VM

-A local Rack is started with `convox start` which requires a working Docker machine environment.
+A local rack is started with `convox start` which requires a working Docker machine environment.
 To setup a Docker environment by creating a Docker machine, see the [Docker Machine](https://docs.docker.com/machine/) docs.
 You can then run the project:

 ```
 $ docker-machine start default